Biometrics Offer an Effective Way to Address Losses Caused by Illegal Ticket Reselling

 Overall, ticket reselling has several negative effects:

-• Genuine fans are unable to attend the event, and the audience in the stadium is often composed of “white teeth” individuals as some in the industry refer to them rather than passionate supporters.
+• Genuine fans are unable to attend the event.
+The audience in the stadium is often composed of “white teeth” individuals as some in the industry refer to them rather than passionate supporters.

 • The atmosphere at these events falls short of its potential which is the main reason artists and athletes perform.